-The theory of intelligent design (ID) is a fascinating topic and of great interest to many people.
-However, many people have inaccurate understandings of the basic concepts associated with ID.
-In an effort to provide more clarity, Illustra Media produced a series of engaging and informative documentaries covering many of the different types of scientific evidence supporting ID.
-Stunning computer animation and interviews with leading academic experts provide the viewer with powerful illustrations and explanations for many of the key ID concepts.
-Illustra's documentary Unlocking the Mystery of Life highlights basic ID concepts, especially regarding the evidence for design in biology.
+The theory of intelligent design is a fascinating topic and of great interest to many people.
+However, many people have inaccurate understandings of the basic concepts associated with intelligent design.
+In an effort to provide more clarity, Illustra Media produced a series of engaging and informative documentaries covering many of the different types of scientific evidence supporting intelligent design.
+Stunning computer animation and interviews with leading academic experts provide the viewer with powerful illustrations and explanations for many of the key intelligent design concepts.
+Illustra's production Unlocking the Mystery of Life highlights basic intelligent design concepts, especially regarding the evidence for design in biology.

-This Discussion & Study Guide ("guide") is designed to help you and others learn about these concepts in more detail.
-It is broken into four segments and should be used in conjunction with viewing the Illustra Media documentary Unlocking the Mystery of Life.
-The guide has short-answer-style questions, fill-in-the-blank and true/false statements as well as discussion questions.
+This discussion and study guide ("guide") is designed to help you and others learn about these concepts in more detail.
+It is broken into four segments and should be used in conjunction with viewing the Illustra Media video Unlocking the Mystery of Life.
+The guide has short-answerstyle questions, fill-in-the-blank and true/false statements as well as discussion-oriented questions.
 It can be used for individual or group study, though the discussion questions are best for group learning situations.
 Answers to questions are provided at the back of the guide.
 Additional resources are referenced in the 'Answers' portion for those interested in gaining a more detailed understanding of a particular topic.

-The short-answer questions are taken directly from the film.
+The short-answer questions are taken directly from the video.
 More difficult questions or statements are usually at the end.
 Discussion questions are often open-ended and have been broken into two different categories: 1) those relating directly to a video topic, and 2) those that relate to a video topic, but are not explicitly covered in the video.
 Answering questions that extend the material covered in the video may require "a little digging" to arrive at an answer using additional resources.